Last Updated on

 Your iPhone is stuck in the wrong settings so you are unable to apply other settings.
 Reset all settings option will keep user data as of before after reset is done.
 This process will restore default settings the misconfigured for the mail app.
 For Mail app notification especially.
 Let’s do it.
 During the reset settings, your iPhone will reboot itself.
 So don’t afraid of that.

-Go to the Settings > General > Reset > Reset All Settings [Enter iPhone passcode to apply changes and complete reset process].
+Go to the Settings App> Tap General > scroll the screen till the end and tap on Reset > tap Reset All Settings [Enter iPhone passcode to apply changes and complete reset process].

 Solution Six Mail Fetch is Disabled in Low Power Mode